booqable/scoped_serializer/README.md

 ## The problem

-While developing the API for Booqable, we ran into problems where we would return different data based on context.
+While developing the API for [Booqable Rental Software](http://booqable.com/ "Booqable Rental Software")Booqable, we ran into problems where we would return different data based on context.
 For example we would list orders but not nested associations.
 When the user requests a single order, we do want to render nested associations.
 This resulted in overly complicated serializers with a lot of conditional rendering.

 The alternative would be to create different serializer based on context, such as `OrderCollectionSerializer` and `OrderResourceSerializer`.